Smith-012/Smith-012/README.md

 <a id="how-i-work--currently-learning"></a>
 <h2>📚 How I Work / Currently Learning</h2>
-- Focused on small, incremental projects to build a portfolio.
+- Focused on small, incremental projects to build a portfolio.<br>
-- Practicing: React, Node.js, REST APIs, unit testing, and TypeScript.
+- Practicing: React, Node.js, REST APIs, unit testing, Python, and TypeScript.<br>
-- I commit frequently and try to make small, atomic changes so history is easy to follow.
+- I commit frequently and try to make small, atomic changes so history is easy to follow.<br>

 ---